 - Understand and Respect the Child's Wishes - We will respect the child's wishes about sharing information.
-If other children become aware the school will be vigilante to potential bullying or harassment - Keep as Much Contact as Possible with the Parent and Caregiver We will maintain good links with the remaining caregiver in order

-We will maintain good links with the remaining caregiver in order to foresee and manage any developing problems.
-Following discussions, we will develop appropriate systems for keeping the imprisoned caregiver updates about their child's education.

-- Be Sensitive in Lessons - This school will consider the needs of any child with an imprisoned parent during lesson planning.
+If other children become aware the school will be vigilante to potential bullying or harassment - Keep as Much Contact as Possible with the Parent and Caregiver - We will maintain good links with the remaining caregiver in order to foresee and manage any developing problems.
+Following discussions, we will develop appropriate systems for keeping the imprisoned caregiver updates about their child's education. - Be Sensitive in Lessons - This school will consider the needs of any child with an imprisoned parent during lesson planning.